 There are large rooms, good safety features, and free breakfasts for kids ages 16 and under.

 With spacious rooms and 24-hour security, the Novotel is quite family-friendly, provided families don't mind the lobby being on the 7th floor.

-There is no charge for cribs and rollaways, and the rooms are spacious enough to handle them.
+There is no charge for cribs, and the rooms are spacious enough to handle them.
 Connecting rooms are available but only for Times Square View Rooms.
 Older children will likely appreciate the video games section of the lobby.

 Though the hotel is quite close to the hustle and bustle of Times Square, the area immediately surrounding the hotel's entrance is relatively calm.
 A 24-hour security guard is stationed on the ground floor, watching over guests as they board the elevator to the seventh floor lobby.
 The lobby being on the seventh floor provides an extra layer of safety and insulation from the chaos of Times Square, but it could be inconvenient for families not wanting the hassle of taking not one, but two, elevators to their room.

 The Novotel allows cats and dogs within the weight limit, and there’s no extra charge for bringing a pet.